Clock ident: Asia

 Clock idents are not typically used in Asia, except in a few countries.

 In Japan, NHK had an iconic mechanical clock ident from 1969 to 1985.
 The clock had a blue background and the clock piece was white; on the face plate multiples of 3 had two bars while the other numbers had one bar.
 There was also an NHK logo near the clock.
 A variant of that clock design had a wooden background.
 NHK introduced many clock designs after 1985, although the classic clock as mentioned earlier continued to remain in occasional use as recently as the early-1990s.
-NHK still broadcasts clocks prior to the 7 a.m. news, but does not do so during sign-on or sign-off since it started broadcasting 24/7 in 1989.
+NHK still broadcasts clocks prior to the 7 a.m. news.

 In China, CCTV-1 broadcasts clocks at 5 seconds before the beginning of news programs at noon (since 2016), 7 pm (since 1988) and 10 pm (since 1994).
 Clocks are also broadcast on New Year's Eve every year at 10 seconds before midnight to announce the beginning of the New Year since 1984.

 In Hong Kong, clock idents were used in between programmes, especially news bulletins, although they were not used during closedowns or start-ups.

 In Southeast Asia, clock idents are broadcast on a few channels in almost all countries, including Thailand, Malaysia, Singapore, Brunei and Vietnam.
 In Brunei, RTB broadcast clocks at sign-on (just before Brunei National Anthem as start of the channel), before their news programs, and before Islamic prayer times (Waktu Sembahyang); 4 or 5 times a day.
-In Cambodia, Channel TVK used to air an analogue clock ident before their TV programs in 1993–1996 and replaced by the digital clock in 1997 (started at 11h30–14h30 and resumed at 17h00–23h00).
+In Cambodia, TVK used to air an analogue clock ident before their TV programs in 1993–1996 and replaced by the digital clock in 1997 (started at 11h30–14h30 and resumed at 17h00–23h00).

 In Indonesia, TVRI used to air clock ident before its main news programmes, notably Berita Nasional and Dunia Dalam Berita.
-The ident accompanied with seven-note tune that resembles the first note of Mars Pancasila (March of Pancasila).
+The ident accompanied with seven-note tune that resembles the incipit of Mars Pancasila (the anthem of the national emblem of Indonesia).
 The tune is so iconic that it is included into current ident of the latter starting on 2015.
 However, TVRI no longer use clock idents since mid-2014.

 In Malaysia, RTM broadcast clocks on sign-on and sign-off, but clocks were cancelled in 2009.
 Clocks on RTM had music until 1978 but on some occasions, such as before main news program, it had background music.
 TV3 used clocks before their news programs from 1 January 1985.

-In the Philippines, channels do not display analogue clocks during closedown.
-DZRH News Television, ABS-CBN News Channel, DZMM TeleRadyo, PTV, CNN Philippines, IBC, Life TV, INC TV and formerly RPN, GMA, and Knowledge Channel all use digital clocks at the bottom of the screen.
-In the Visayas and Mindanao, there are also clock idents.